Child Sexual Abuse Lawyers in Washington

 Sexual abuse in Washington is classified as any unwanted or undesired sexual activity brought on by the use of verbal or physical threats or force.
 Children are almost 3 times more likely than adults to be the victim of sexual abuse or rape.
 The sad reality is that many of these crimes go unreported.

-Examples of sexual abuse or explotation of a child:
+Examples of sexual abuse or exploitation of a child:

 - Children or adults who were abused by a member of the Catholic clergy, a priest, or other members of a religious organization.

-- Any sort of sexual abuse involving a student and teacher, including a person with similar authority over a student (counsler, teacher’s assistant, etc)
+- Any sort of sexual abuse involving a student and teacher, including a person with similar authority over a student (counselor, teacher’s assistant, etc)

 - Children who were abused in a foster home setting, while under protective services or any similar environment where they were left under the care of adults

 - Abuse can occur while a child is attending summer camps, daycare or while they were a member of Boy Scouts, youth sports leagues, or other similar activities